Hu (surname): History

 According to tradition, the Hu (胡) surname has several historical origins.
 First, Hu could derive from the family of Duke Hu of Chen.
 King Wu of Zhou (r.
 1046-043 BCE) enfeoffed his son-in-law Gui Man 媯滿 (supposedly a descendant of the legendary sage king Emperor Shun) with the state of Chen (in modern Henan Province).
-His posthumous name was Duke Hu, and some of his descendants adopted Hu as their surname.
+His posthumous name was Duke Hu, and his descendants adopted Hu as their surname.
 Second, Hu could derive from two Zhou vassal states named Hu 胡, one located near Luohe (Henan Province) or another near Fuyang (Anhui Province).
 Third, Hu could derive from non-Chinese people adopting it as their surname.
 For example, in the 496 Change of Xianbei names to Han names, Hegu/Gegu 紇骨 was changed to Hu 胡.
 Fourth, Hu could derive from the clan name of the ancient Tiele people within the Xiongnu confederation.

 Non-Chinese peoples and ethnic minorities in China sometimes took the Chinese exonym for their ethnic group as their surname.
 The best example is Hu 胡, which was anciently used to refer to "barbarian" groups on the northern and western frontiers of China.

-Hu (胡) was used for various northern and western peoples of non-Chinese stock.
-It was commonly used for people of Persian, Sogdian, Turkic, Xianbi, Indian and Kushan origin and, occasionally, for the Xiongnu (probably because of their connections with the Tonghu or Eastern Hu – a separate tribe conquered by the Xiongnu).
+Hu (胡) was used for various northern and western peoples of non-Han Chinese stock.
+It has been used for people of Persian, Sogdian, Turkic, Xianbi, Indian and Kushan origin and occasionally for the Xiongnu (probably because of their connections with the Tonghu or Eastern Hu – a separate tribe conquered by the Xiongnu).

-Two historically significant Hu names are this Donghu 東胡 (literally "Eastern Barbarians") "ancient Mongolian nomadic group" and the Wu Hu 五胡 ("Five Barbarians") "five nomadic tribes involved in the Wu Hu uprising" (304-316 CE) against the Jin dynasty.
+Two historically significant Hu names are Donghu 東胡 (literally "Eastern Barbarians") "ancient Mongolian nomadic group" and the Wu Hu 五胡 ("Five Barbarians") "five nomadic tribes involved in the Wu Hu uprising" (304-316 CE) against the Jin dynasty.
 Hu (Foochow Romanized: Hù; POJ: Hô or Ô) was also one of the eight surnames of the first Han Chinese clans who first moved out the Central Plains into Fujian province (八姓入閩; Foochow Romanized: Báik Sáng Ĭk Mìng) during this conflict.

 The Hồ 胡 clan which founded the Hồ dynasty in Vietnam originated in Zhejiang province of China.

 The Hu family of Xidi are descended from Hu Shiliang, from Wuyuan, who was a descendant of Hu Changyi, a son of Emperor Zhaozong of Tang who was adopted by the Wuyuan Hu family.

+Based on a study in 2020, Hu is a common surname in Italy due to significant amount of immigration population from Zhejiang.

 The surname 虎 (Hǔ), which means "Tiger", is rare in China to the point where many people are not aware that it is used as a surname.
 Some believe it comes from the name of a 4,300-year-old chancellor, while others believe it originates among the Hui Muslim minority.